 Hazards can include things like an overloaded plug strip, which can increase fire risk; or a dangerous old-style space heater which can also increase fire risk.

-An occupational therapist begins to look at not just the physical conditions of a home but how a client interacts with different parts of the environment.
+An occupational therapist begins to look at not just the physical conditions of a home but how a patient interacts with different parts of the environment.

-This can sometimes be done by asking the client to go about their daily routines and exercises and demonstrate if there are safety needs.
+This can sometimes be done by asking the patient to go about their daily routines and exercises and demonstrate if there are safety needs.

 Above and Beyond can help